Fraser family of artists: William Fraser Garden

+George Gordon Fraser

 George Gordon Fraser (1859–1895), like his eldest brother Frank, showed great promise as an illustrator.
-His drawings and cartoons appeared in Fun magazine and he provided "upwards of one hundred and twenty illustrations" for an 1891 edition of Jerome K. Jerome's The Diary of a Pilgrimage.
+His drawings and cartoons appeared in Fun magazine and he provided "upwards of one hundred and twenty illustrations" for an 1891 edition of Jerome K. Jerome's comic novel The Diary of a Pilgrimage.
 A reprinted version of this is still available though fails to credit G.G.
 Fraser as the artist.
 He also painted, in watercolours and occasionally in oils, signing 'G. Gordon Fraser' or using his initials.
 William Andrew Baird Grove, in his booklet The Frasers – A Local Family of Artists (1980) describes George Gordon's work as "a wide variety of Fen scenes of painstaking detail and accuracy, no longer fashionable in today's art.
 His brushwork was very fine and it appears that every single twig and every leaf is given individual attention."

-There are noticeably fewer examples of his work in circulation as he died young, at the age of 35, having fallen through the ice while skating on the River Ouse.
-He was buried with his father in a secluded spot in the graveyard of St. James's Church, Hemingford Grey, a village between Huntingdon and St. Ives, Cambridgeshire.
+In 1884 he married Catherine Home Ramsay Ross of Larne, Northern Ireland, and he painted a number of Irish scenes.
+They had four children, the first in 1886, and the figures in his landscape watercolours are usually his family.
+At first living in Shepherd's Bush, London, in 1887 they moved to Hemingford Abbots in the Fens, then in 1889 to nearby Houghton, Cambridgeshire.
+There are rather fewer examples of his paintings on the market as he died young, at the age of 35, having fallen through the ice while skating on the River Ouse, the subject of so many of the family's paintings.
+There was initially something of a scandal, as his body was not found for two months.
+He was buried with his father in a secluded spot in the graveyard of St. James's Church, Hemingford Grey.

+Arthur Anderson Fraser

 Besides following his older brothers into the uncertain life of an artist, Arthur Anderson Fraser (1861–1904) was also an enthusiastic participant in the Neo-Jacobite Revival, founding a "White Cockade" club at the Ferry Boat Inn at Holywell.
 He married Margaret Lawson in 1885 and the couple had two sons, the elder of whom, Francis McGreigor, may also have dabbled in painting.
 As an artist, Arthur Anderson was particularly successful in capturing the distinctive morning and evening skies of the Huntingdonshire and Cambridgeshire landscape.
-His work is either signed by name or by the use of a small monogram joining the letters A and F.
+His work is either signed by name or by the use of a small monogram joining the letters A and F, or by initials with a two digit date, e.g. " AAF 92".
+Even more than the rest of the family, he often used wide formats, up to four times as wide as they are high, and water takes up much of the scene.